SohamJuneja/OpenSourceDSC/README.md

 Welcome to **OpenSourceDSC**, a friendly and beginner-friendly repository created by the Developer Student Club (DSC) at NIT Hamirpur!

-Whether you're here to make your very first open source contribution or just looking to have some fun collaborating with fellow students — you’re in the right place.
+Whether you're here to make your very first open source contribution or just looking to have some fun collaborating with fellow students — you're in the right place.

 ---